analyst@nohacky:~/threat-actors$

 Tools & Malware

-• MiniDoor: Lightweight initial access backdoor used in the 2026 dual zero-day campaign for establishing persistence before deploying heavier tooling.
+• MiniDoor: Lightweight initial access backdoor documented in the 2026 dual zero-day campaign for establishing persistence before deploying heavier tooling.

 • PixyNetLoader: Network-aware loader documented in the 2026 campaign, used to stage and deploy additional payloads while profiling victim network topology.

-• BEARDSHELL: Custom web shell deployed in the 2026 campaign for persistent server-side access in compromised environments.
+• BEARDSHELL: Custom web shell deployed in 2026 campaign operations for persistent server-side access.
+Explicitly attributed to APT28 by Ukrainian authorities and security researchers including CERT-UA.

 • BadPaw: Multi-stage .NET loader using steganography to hide encrypted payloads in image files.
 Implements sandbox detection before executing.
-Documented by ClearSky in 2026.
+Documented by ClearSky in 2026 against Ukrainian organizations.

 • MeowMeow: Backdoor payload delivered by BadPaw.
 Communicates over encrypted channels, implements anti-analysis techniques, and self-terminates if it detects a monitored environment.